h2oai/datatable/docs/api/frame.rst

         * - :meth:`.countna1()`
           - Count missing values for a one-column frame and return it as a scalar.

-        * - :meth:`.min()`
-          - Find the smallest element for each column in the frame.

-        * - :meth:`.min1()`
-          - Find the smallest element for a one-column frame and return it as a scalar.

         * - :meth:`.max()`
           - Find the largest element for each column in the frame.